zechtz/gepg-java/README.md

 ### The GepgApiClient class exposes the following methods

--   `submitBill(String signedRequest)`: This method submits a bill to the GePG API, the method takes a signed xml string as a parameter and returns an instance of the GepgBillSubReqAck class
+-   `submitBill(String signedRequestXml)`: This method submits a bill to the GePG API, the method takes a signed xml string as a parameter and returns an instance of the `GepgBillSubReqAck` class

--   `reuseControlNumber(String signedRequest)`: This method submits a control number reuse request to the GePG API and respond by returning an instance of the GepgBillSubReqAck class
+-   `reuseControlNumber(String signedRequest)`: This method submits a control number reuse request to the GePG API and respond by returning an instance of the `GepgBillSubReqAck` class

--   `updateBill(String signedRequest)`: This method submits a bill change/update request to the GePG API and respond by returning an instance of the GepgBillSubReqAck class
+-   `updateBill(String signedRequest)`: This method submits a bill change/update request to the GePG API and respond by returning an instance of the `GepgBillSubReqAck` class

--   `cancelBill(String signedRequest)`: This method submits a bill change/update request to the GePG API and responds by returning an instance of the GepgBillSubReqAck class
+-   `cancelBill(String signedRequest)`: This method submits a bill change/update request to the GePG API and responds by returning an instance of the `GepgBillSubReqAck` class

--   `submitPayment(String signedRequest)`: This methodSubmits a payment to the GePG API and responds by returning an instance of the GepgPmtSpInfoAck class
+-   `submitPayment(String signedRequest)`: This method Submits a payment to the GePG API and responds by returning an instance of the `GepgPmtSpInfoAck` class

+-   `requestReconciliation(String signedRequest)`: This method Submits a reconciliation request to the GePG API and responds by returning an instance of the `GepgSpReconcRespAck` class

--   `receivePaymentNotification(String signedRequest)`: This method receives the payment notification Info as xml and returns an instance of the GepgPmtSpInfo class
+-   `receivePaymentNotification(String signedRequest)`: This method receives the payment notification Info as xml and returns an instance of the `GepgPmtSpInfo` class

 -   `receiveControlNumber(String signedRequest)`: This method receives the control number response and sends an acknowledgment back as a signed xml string

+-   `receiveReconciliationResponse(String gepgSpReconcResp)`: This method receives the reconciliation response and return the `GepgSpReconcResp` object

 -   `signMessage(String xmlString, Class<T> clazz)`: method that adds a signature to your payload.
 This method returns a signed xml string of the clazz type.

--   `convertToJavaObject(String xmlString, Class<T> clazz)`: this method converts a JAXB-annotated object to an XML string and returns the xml
+-   `convertToJavaObject(String xmlString, Class<T> clazz)`: this method converts an xml string into a JAXB-annotated object an returns it

--   `convertToXmlString(Object object)`: this method unwraps the provided XML string from the envelope and converts it to the specified POJO class..

--   `convertToXmlString(Object object)`: this method unwraps the provided XML string from the envelope and converts it to the specified POJO class..
+-   `convertToXmlString(Object object)`: this method takes a java JAXB-annotated object and converts it into an xml string nad returns it

 ## Usage Example